 \subsection{Original Task vs. Transfer Pruning}

 In recent literature, pruning is combined with transfer learning \cite{pan2009survey} that can dramatically improve accuracy and speed up convergence.
-For ease of distinction, in this survey, the original task pruning is used to denote the whole pruning pipeline directly performing the target task.
-In contrast, transfer pruning performs on the source task and then transfers the subnetwork to the target task.
+For ease of distinction, in this survey, original task pruning denotes the pruning pipeline that directly performs on the target task.
+In contrast, transfer pruning is performed on the source task and then transfers the subnetwork to the target task.
 Specifically, transfer pruning is divided into two types: dataset transfer and architecture transfer.
-The former prunes networks on the source dataset and transfers the subnetwork to the target dataset, and the latter prunes on one architecture and transfers the subnetwork to another.
+The former prunes networks on the source dataset and transfers the subnetwork to the target dataset, while the latter prunes on one architecture and transfers the subnetwork to another.

-Some works (\cite{tiwari2021ChipNet,chen2020lottery,chen2021lottery,mehta2019sparse}) study the transferability of sparsity masks across datasets.
-For example, \citet{tiwari2021ChipNet} compare the Top-1 accuracy of the pruned network on CIFAR-100 with the one wherein the masks are learned on Tiny ImageNet and transferred to CIFAR-100.
-The results show that the transferred masks perform better than those directly obtained from the original task, with 40\% of the channels removed. \citet{morcos2019one} observe that for image classification, winning tickets generated on larger datasets (such as bigger training set size and/or more number of classes) consistently transferred better than those generated with smaller datasets.
-For example, winning tickets generated on ImageNet and Places365 demonstrate better performance across other smaller target datasets such as CIFAR-10 and CIFAR-100. \citet{iofinova2022how} present a pioneer study of the transfer performance of subnetworks and find that pruning methods with similar Top-1 accuracy on ImageNet \cite{russakovsky2015imagenet} can have surprisingly different Top-1 accuracy when used for transfer learning.
-For architecture transfer pruning, Elastic Ticket Transformations (\textbf{ETTs}) \cite{chen2021elastic} transforms winning tickets found in one kind of network (ResNet \cite{he2016deep}, or VGG \cite{simonyan2015very}) to another deeper or shallower one from the same model family.
+Some works (\cite{tiwari2021ChipNet,chen2020lottery,chen2021lottery,mehta2019sparse}) study the transferability of sparsity masks on datasets. \citet{morcos2019one} observe that for image classification, winning tickets generated on larger datasets (such as with larger training set size and/or more classes) consistently transfer better than those generated with smaller datasets.
+For example, winning tickets generated on ImageNet and Places365 demonstrate better performance across other smaller target datasets such as CIFAR-10 and CIFAR-100. \citet{iofinova2022how} present a pioneering study of the transfer performance of subnetworks and find that pruning methods with similar Top-1 accuracy on ImageNet \cite{russakovsky2015imagenet} can have surprisingly different Top-1 accuracy when used for transfer learning.
+For pruning on LLMs, performing pruning directly on the target task typically yields better performance than zero-shot pruning \cite{ouderaa2024llm}.
+For architecture transfer pruning, Elastic Ticket Transformations (\textbf{ETTs}) \cite{chen2021elastic} transforms winning tickets in one kind of network (such as ResNet \cite{he2016deep}) to another deeper or shallower one from the same model family.